St. Louis University – BA

 Colonel Johnson has over 16 years of teaching experience as a flight instructor and Marine Corps University adjunct faculty member.
 He holds Bachelor of Science degree in Business Administration from the University of Arkansas.
 His additional professional education includes: Master of Science Degree, National Security Strategy, National Defense University, Washington, DC; Graduate, Marine Corps Command and Staff College, Quantico VA; and Graduate, Aviation Safety Officer Course, Naval Post Graduate School, Monterey CA.

-Colonel Johnson is beginning his seventh year at CHS as the Senior Military Instructor for MCJROTC and the Leadership Department Chair.
-New this year, Colonel Johnson is teaching the Intro to Aeronautics class.
+Colonel Johnson is the Senior Military Instructor for MCJROTC and the Leadership Department Chair.
+Colonel Johnson is teaching the Intro to Aeronautics I and II class.

 Ouachita Baptist University – BSE